xiaoboCASIA/FFC/README.md

 # Fast Face Classification (F²C)—— An Efficient Training Approach for Very Large Scale Face Recognition

 Training on ultra-large-scale datasets is time-consuming and takes up a lot of hardware resource.
-Therefore so we design a dul-data loaders and dynamic class pool to deal with large-scale face classification.
+Therefore, we design a Fast Face Classification (F2C) method, which contains dul-data loaders and dynamic class pool to deal with large-scale face classification.

 ***Pipeline***